Need to Know: Where Do Snakes Go in the Winter?

 Snakes do not eat in the winter.
 Instead, these carnivorous reptiles enjoy a hearty buffet of mice, frogs, toads, insects, eggs and worms in the fall.

 Snakes eat and swallow their food whole.
-An expandable jaw enables them to eat prey that is larger than them.
+An expandable jaw enables them to eat prey that is larger than them, even small birds and small animals.

-In winter, snakes are unable to process and digest food items because their body temperatures are simply too low.
+In cold winter months, snakes are unable to process and digest food items because their body temperatures are simply too low.

-Snakes may, however, slip away from their dens every so often for a drink of water to stay hydrated.
-In brumation, they are less active, not inactive.
+Snakes may, however, leave their winter dens every so often for a drink of water to stay hydrated.
+In a state of brumation, they are less active, not inactive.

 When Do Snakes Come Out of Hibernation?